DukeAtreides/seekonkucc_CommunionClass/Handouts/Works_of_Mercy.md

 - It's also really important to graciously receive acts of mercy when someone performs one for you.

 ### For More Reading
-- Derived from primarily Matthew 25:35-40.
+- These are traditional Works of Mercy, slightly modified for kids (eg, `comfort the grieving` is traditionally called `bury the dead`, and from the Methodist works, `stand up for the rights of others` was traditionally `opposition to slavery`).
-- But also derive from the Gospel of Luke, Book of Isaiah, and the Book of Tobit.
+- Tradition derives these primarily Matthew 25:35-40, but also from the Gospel of Luke, Book of Isaiah, and the Book of Tobit.

 ### Corporal Works of Mercy (Helping People with Physical Needs)